CMN Hospitals Heroes announced at annual luncheon

-Families receiving help from Gundersen's Medical Foundation are often dealing with some pretty serious medical challenges.
+Families receiving help from the Gundersen Medical Foundation are often dealing with some pretty serious medical challenges.
 The annual luncheon announcing the ambassadors praised families needing help for sharing their stories.

 Trips to the doctor, medicine and other specialized care can get costly but there is no price to put on the emotional toll having a child with a life threatening condition takes on the family.